golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 ![cartoonmesslive.jpg](img/4/cartoonmesslive.jpg)

+### 🚨 DEADLINE EXTENDED TO MONDAY 9/28.

 *(45%, 4 hours)* **This is the main exercise**.
 Using p5.js and MediaPipe, you are asked to create a virtual puppet which is driven by your camera and voice.
 You may use your face, body, and/or hands.
 You are encouraged to use ARAP deformation and inverse kinematics, as appropriate to your design. *Keep in mind that you will be asked to use this puppet in a brief performance (see exercise 4.6).*

 You are now able to track landmarks on the face, body, and hands with a realtime motion capture system.
 You can use those landmarks to control a jointed physical simulation, using inverse kinematics.
 And you can use tracked landmarks and IK joints to govern the control points of a deformable 2D shape, using the ARAP algorithm.

+### *Alternate Assignment (New)*

+  * *An interactive software* **creature** *that responds to the Body/Face/Hands,* **OR**
+  * *An interactive software* **system** *that responds to and augments the Body/Face/Hands, e.g. "[Gesture Expander](https://github.com/golanlevin/60-212/blob/main/2024/assignments/assignment_8.md)" (2024)*

 ### Your Task: Make a Virtual Puppet